Conditions of Entry

 RESTRICTED PROHIBITED ITEMS

 For the comfort and safety of visitors, staff and volunteers the following items are not permitted to be brought into the event:

 Alcohol, animals (except service animals, such as disability assistance dogs & police dogs), any item that could be used as a weapon or a replica weapon, vehicles of any kind including bicycles, motor cycles, scooters, (except wheelchairs, electric wheelchairs & disability scooters), skateboards, and roller blades/skates.
 Fireworks, frisbees and helium balloons.
 Large flags, musical instruments (unless by prior consent), amplification equipment, unauthorised advertising material or flyers, laser pointers, distress signals, whistles or loud hailers, dangerous goods or any other item prohibited by legislation.

-History Alive: a Journey through Time is a nonsmoking venue.
-Visitors are only permitted to smoke in designated areas within the grounds.
+History Alive: a Journey through Time is a wholly nonsmoking venue.

 Adults must not leave dependent children unattended.

 Visitors may experience some aspects of the event that are potentially hazardous including activities associated with close proximity of horses and other animals, vehicles, uneven and potentially slippery graveled surfaces and board walks.

 Several of the encampments may have open fire pits, and we request that you take all care and responsibility when walking around encampments.
 Many areas of the event are exposed to direct sunlight and heat.

 Visitors are required to take appropriate care of their hydration and sun protection.
 The Committee does not take responsibility for personal injury, loss or damage however caused, including any negligence (but not gross negligence), breach of duty, default or omission on the part of The Committee’s staff, volunteers, contractors or agents;